Shocker in book by lone man acquitted in 7/11 blasts: 'Top bosses forced ATS officer to book innocent Muslims'

-Book by Abdul Wahid Shaikh has details of alleged conversations between ACP Vinod Bhatt, who was found dead in mysterious circumstances, and prime accused Ehtesham Siddiqui, who is now on death row
+Book by Abdul Wahid Shaikh has details of conversations between ACP Vinod Bhatt, who was found dead in mysterious circumstances, and prime accused Ehtesham Siddiqui, who is now on death row

 Wahid Shaikh walks out a free man in September 2015